Bartlesville Radio » News » Cherokee Nation to Purchase Will Rogers Museum

 Hoskin Jr. said they have to stay on the right track even in the most difficult of times.
 He said that keeps optimism up, it keeps them on task, and it means that the work that they do will amount to something.

-Photo courtesy of the Oklahoma Historical Society.
+Photo courtesy of the Cherokee Nation.
 Below is video from the Cherokee Nation announcing the plans to purchase the property.

 « Back to News